Q: What is Prevent20?

 Q: Remind me again, why are taxes so effective at reducing smoking prevalence?

-A: It is widely acknowledged that among all policy options available to government, increasing the tax on cigarettes is the single most cost-effective measure for preventing and reducing smoking.
+A: While a number of policy interventions available to governments seeking to reduce tobacco use, increasing tobacco tax is the single best measure for preventing and reducing smoking.
 This is because price plays a pivotal role in people’s decisions to smoke – the less affordable cigarettes are, the less they will be consumed.
-In fact, an overwhelming body of evidence confirms that a 10% increase in cigarette price causes smoking rates to fall between 4% and 8% on average.
-Higher prices influence the demand for cigarettes in two ways: by influencing current smokers to quit or smoke less, and by preventing nonsmokers from ever starting.
-In addition, increasing the tax on cigarettes is an appealing measure for governments since higher taxes not only protect the public’s health but also increase government revenue, which can in turn to be allocated to support public health programs, like cancer screening and treatment.
-Unfortunately, governments all too often fail to appreciate this.
-By participating in this coalition, you can help them understand the win-win nature of this policy measure for both public health and government revenue, using simple language that they can understand.
+In fact, an overwhelming body of evidence confirms that a 10% increase in cigarette price causes consumption to fall on average between 4% and 8%.
+Higher prices influence current smokers to quit or smoke less, and prevent nonsmokers from ever starting.

 Q: We don’t have economists on our staff.
-Will we be able to talk about taxation?
+Will we be able to talk about tobacco taxation?

-A: You don’t have to be an economist or have an economist on staff to join the movement.
-In fact, we think it’s important that the general public and government officials hear about this issue from people like us who are not technical experts.
-We know that talking about tobacco taxes can be daunting, but the key messages that we need to get across as cancer organizations are few and simple.
-Our campaign resources will be deliberately designed in such a way as to make this topic relatable.
-And if in doubt, let us know!
-There are several technical experts in the coalition who can help if the need arises.
+A: You don’t have to be an economist or have an economist on staff to join Prevent20.
+In fact, it’s important that policymakers, influencers and the general public hear about this issue from people like us who are not technical experts because our simple message that tobacco taxes prevent cancer will resonate across society: it gives additional resonance to our simple message that tobacco taxes prevent cancer.
+We know that talking about tobacco taxes can be daunting, but cancer organizations only need to convey a few simple key messages to make our point.
+Our resources are designed in such a way as to make this topic understandable and relatable.

 Q: What about illicit trade?
 This is the topic that dominates the conversation when we start talking about tobacco taxes in my country.